jaruizes/jaruizes.github.io/_posts/2017-07-12-Digital-Transformation.md

 ---
-author: jaruizes
 layout: post
 title:  "Digital Transformation: is it just about technology?"
-date: 2017-07-12 19:00
+date:   2017-07-12 19:00 +0300
-category : DigitalTransformation
-comments: false
+description: "Every company is doing its own Digital Transformation, hiring many people, making many projects, replacing its old technology architecture and all this new stuff"
-tags:
+tags:   [Digital Transformation]
- - Digital Transformation
 ---

 Nowadays, we are listening these two words wherever we go: 'Digital Transformation'.
 Every company is doing its own Digital Transformation, hiring many people, making many projects, replacing its "old technology architecture" and all this "new stuff".